The First Physics Picture of Contractions from a Fundamental Quantum Relativity Symmetry Including all Known Relativity Symmetries, Classical and Quantum: Einsteinian/Minkowski Contracted to Galilean/Newtonian Physics

-Firstly, we give the infinitesimal transformation descriptions of the two relevant cosets, utilizing the expressions we obtained earlier based on the $k \to \infty$ limit of $X_\mu^c =\frac{1}{k} X_\mu$ and $E_\mu^c =\frac{1}{k} E_\mu$, namely from Eqs.(\ref{c13s}) and (\ref{c13p}).
-The results are simply given by \bea \left( \right) = \left( \right) \left( \right) =\left( \right) \;, \eea \bea \left( \right) = \left( \right) \left( \right) =\left( \right) \;, \eea where ${\lambda}^\mu_c = k {\lambda}^\mu$ and $p^\mu_c= k p^\mu$.
+Firstly, we give the infinitesimal transformation descriptions of the two relevant cosets, namely from Eqs.(\ref{c13s}) and (\ref{c13p}), under the contraction to $S(1,3)$.
+The latter is taken here explicitly as the $k_x, k_p \to \infty$ limit of $X_\mu^c =\frac{1}{k_x} X_\mu$ and $E_\mu^c =\frac{1}{k_p} E_\mu$.
+The results are simply given by \\[.1in] {$\bullet$ $S(1,3)/ISO(1,3)$ from $H_{\!\ssc R}(1,3)/ISO(1,3)$: ---} \bea \left( \right) = \left( \right) \left( \right) =\left( \right) \;, \eea {$\bullet$ $S(1,3)/SO(1,3)$ from $H_{\!\ssc R}(1,3)/SO(1,3)$: ---} \bea \left( \right) = \left( \right) \left( \right) =\left( \right) \;, \eea where ${\lambda}^\mu_c = k_p {\lambda}^\mu$ and $p^\mu_c= k_x p^\mu$.
 Note that these results are exactly the same, apart from a normalization of the decoupled `quantum phase' (as given by $f$ here), as if we had applied the contraction to the forms of the cosets as given in Sec.II instead.
 We have Minkowski spacetime arising as $S(1,3)/ISO(1,3) \sim ISO(1,3)/SO(1,3)$, here described by four `time' coordinates, and a matching phase space with four additional momentum coordinates.
 As discussed somewhat in the introductory section, these momentum translations are beyond the standard Einsteinian formulation.
 Note that here they are transformations independent from, and in addition to, the Lorentz boosts, as described infinitesimally by the $\omega^\mu_\nu$.
 Thinking about the $E_\mu$ generators and the corresponding $p^\mu$ parameters as describing the energy-momentum four-vector as observables, having their components transforming as a Lorentz four-vector is of course an actual necessity, so long as all $p^\mu$, for example, are to be included as phase space coordinates.